Jina-sw/LangaraTribe/README.md

 # What It Does

 # Tech Stacks
-- React, JavaScript, CSS, Pug : building
+- React, JavaScript, CSS, Pug
-- Vercel : Deloyment
+- Vercel

 # Accompliments we are proud of
 A group of two students made an app for their own school!